-Leonardo da Vinci was known and widely admired for his painting of the Mona Lisa and the Last Supper.
-He assumed many roles, as his genius, talents, and interests opened pathways for accomplishment, as a painter, a portraitist, an architect, engineer, an inventor, a philosopher, a geologist, among other things.
+Leonardo da Vinci was known as "The Renaissance Man" and widely admired for his painting of the Mona Lisa and The Last Supper.
+He assumed many roles, he was a painter, portraitist, architect, engineer, inventor, philosopher, and geologist.
+His genius, talents, and interests opened pathways for him to accomplish many great things.

-The Renaissance era was a period of changing social and cultural values and ideas, of experimentation in the arts.
+The Renaissance era was a period of changing social and cultural values.
+New ideas and experimentation in the fields of art began.

-Renaissance painters were moving from the flat space of medieval art and painted more realistic, receding landscapes.
-With the revival of Greek classicism, painters moved from medieval icons to produce portraiture and figure compositions, using realism and naturalism in the portrayal of figures and perspective in landscape painting.
+Renaissance painters were moving from the flat space of medieval art and painted more realistic scenes such as landscapes, portraiture and figure compositions, using realism and naturalism in the portrayal of figures and perspective in landscape painting.

 Here are 20 of Leonardo da Vinci’s most famous paintings:

 - Mona Lisa by Leonardo da Vinci

 - The Last Supper by Leonardo da Vinci

 - The Annunciation by Leonardo da Vinci

 - Portrait of a Man in Red Chalk Drawing by Leonardo da Vinci